Brenda Buttner, Fox News Host Dies After Cancer Battle

 Brenda was a Washington correspondent for CNBC for three years, stemming from 1990 to 1993.
 She became a general correspondent from 1995 to 1998.
 In 1990, the broadcaster won the National Clarion Award for best news story.
 In 1996, Brenda won the “Cable Ace” award for best business programming.

-Buttner who was born in San Francisco, California was also an avid writer.
+Buttner, who was born in San Francisco, California, was also an avid writer.
 She penned articles about personal finance for many outlets, including the New York Times.
 Brenda carved out time as a feature editor for Cycle World, a magazine for motorcycle lovers.
-Cavuto said Brenda never lost focus of the “little things that mattered to her” despite her demanding job with the network.
+Cavuto said Brenda never lost focus of the “little things that mattered to her,” despite her demanding job with the network.

 Rest in peace,brilliant and beautiful Brenda Buttner.God speed,angel.My thoughts and prayers are with her daughters,family,&loved ones.????????????✨???? pic.twitter.com/Cc4Kei9zkv